eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Integer

-Proxy readers that are assumed to sill be retrieving historical data get this many samples retransmitted when they NACK something, even if some of these samples have sequence numbers outside the set covered by the NACK.
+Proxy readers that are assumed to still be retrieving historical data get this many samples retransmitted when they NACK something, even if some of these samples have sequence numbers outside the set covered by the NACK.

 The default value is: "0".